-"Soft skills are the skills that can't really be quantified," says Daniel Shoch, talent operations manager at online recruiting platform RippleMatch, based in New York City.
-"Things like empathy, etiquette, conversational skills, work ethic and learning ability."
+"Soft skills are the skills that can't really be quantified," says Daniel Shoch, former talent operations manager at a recruiting firm.
+"Things like empathy, etiquette, conversational skills, work ethic, and learning ability."

-Jen Oleniczak Brown, owner of The Engaging Educator, a North Carolina-based consultancy that helps people improve communication and public speaking skills, offers a slightly different definition.
+Jen Oleniczak Brown, an education director focused on improving leaders’ communication and public speaking skills, offers a slightly different definition.
 "Soft skills are people skills," Brown says.
 "They usually refer to the skills required to work with other people on the job."

 As far as the importance of soft skills, Shoch says they're vital to working in a team environment.
 New grads may find it easier to integrate into the team when their professional toolbox includes interpersonal skills.